aponsero/Assembly_metagenomes/README.md

   ```bash
   ./submit.sh
   ```
-  This command will place two jobs in queue.
+  This command will place one job in queue.